The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 You’re nuts.
 Who would ever want to do something this foolish?

 I can’t believe what I just read.
 I am a Catholic and a psychotherapist.
-I think you need to step into the year 2003 and out of the dark ages.
-I suggest you broaden your horizon; then maybe you could help today’s society.
+I think you need to step into the present and out of the dark ages.

 Has anyone ever told you you come across like a rigid fundamentalist hell fire and brimstone preacher?
 Jesus shows compassion for human frailties even to those who don’t deserve it.